Quarterly insights: Cybersecurity

 Capital discipline and an evolving buyer landscape

 Cybersecurity continues to receive strong budget prioritization.
-According to Piper Sandler’s 2025 RSA keynote, 89% of organizations expect to increase security spending this year, making it the top information technology budget category.
+According to Piper Sandler’s 2025 RSA keynote1, 89% of organizations expect to increase security spending this year, making it the top information technology budget category.
 This prioritization has supported relative strength in the public markets, where cybersecurity stocks have outperformed the broader enterprise software indices year-to-date.
 As of July 15, the First Analysis Cybersecurity Index had appreciated 33.8% — 22 points ahead of the S&P 500 and the Nasdaq.
 However, revenue growth expectations have moderated.

 As we noted in our April report, the 2025 initial revenue growth guidance for public cybersecurity companies averaged 13.4%, down from actual 2024 growth of 17.2%.
 As top-line growth slows, capital markets have increased their focus on execution.
 Acquirers and investors increasingly emphasize gross revenue retention, gross margin, free cash flow generation, and scalable go-to-market strategies as key markers of business quality.